 The Quality Enhancement Plan (QEP) is the component of the accreditation process that reflects and affirms the commitment of the Commission on Colleges to the enhancement of the quality of higher education and to the proposition that student learning is at the heart of the mission of all institutions of higher learning.
 The QEP describes a carefully designed course of action that addresses a well-defined and focused topic or issue related to enhancing student learning.
-TMU's QEP is entitled "Fostering a Christian Worldview at Truett McConnell University."
+TMU's QEP is entitled "Pressing toward the Call".
 It supports the mission of the University, "to equip students to fulfill the Great Commission by fostering a Christian Worldview through a Biblically-centered education."
-It seeks to enhance the quality of students' learning experience at TMU by providing them the resources to comprehend the essentials of a Christian worldview.
+It endeavors to encourage and equip students in seeking and pursuing God's call for their lives.